RBusarow/Dispatch/docs/index.md

 ### Referencing dispatchers

-These references can then be accessed via extension functions upon [CoroutineScope][CoroutineScope]:
+These references can then be accessed via extension functions upon [CoroutineScope][coroutineScope]:

 ```kotlin
 // from any CoroutineScope